fritzbayer/snakemake-with-R/README.md

 $ cd /path/to/snakemake-with-R
 ```

+The folder 'snakemake-with-R' contains the 'Snakefile', which contains the snakemake rules from which we can execute our R scripts.
+The folder 'scr' contains two R scripts that can be executed.

-Step 3: Execute R scripts in the snakemake workflow
+Step 3: Execute R scripts in the snakemake rules

 First, you can perform a dry run of Snakemake with: